Fatima367/Python_Assignments/README.md

 # Python_Assignments
-Python Assignments made in Google Colab.
+Python Assignments made in Google Colab and Projects.